 Is the Interface Easy to Understand?

 Let’s face it; there are many coffee roasters out there with complicated user interfaces.
-The problem with a complex user interface is that it takes time to learn how to use.
+The problem with a complex user interface is that it takes time to learn how to use it.
 Also, getting the right roast from such an interface is next to impossible.

-When shopping for a roaster, be sure that you can read, understand and be able to use its user interface.
+When shopping for a roaster, be sure that you can read, understand, and able to use its interface.
 If you prefer a computer user interface, then this is one more reason why you should go for something you can easily operate.

 You simply need to download the control program and install it on your PC.
 That way, you have a user interface to interact with and you can modify saved roasts without having to re-roast.
 However, be sure to test your roaster before you take it home so as to determine whether its interface is easy to understand.